Thermal Contact I : Symmetries ruled by Exchange Entropy Variations: Constraints upon transitions rates

 \subsubsection{Ergodicity in classical Hamiltonian dynamics}

 In classical mechanics, the time evolution of a system in phase space is described by a Hamiltonian $H$.
-If the system is made of several interacting parts, the Hamiltonian splits as $H=H_\text{dec} +H_\text{int} $, where $H_\text{dec} $ accounts for the dynamics if the different parts were decoupled and $H_\text{int} $ accounts for interactions.
-The energy hypersurface $H=E$, usually a compact set, is invariant under the time evolution, and in a generic situation, this will be the only conserved quantity.
+If the system is made of several interacting parts, the Hamiltonian is then referred to as the total Hamiltonian, $H\equiv H_\text{tot}$, and it splits as $H_\text{tot}=H_\text{dec} +H_\text{int} $, where $H_\text{dec} $ accounts for the dynamics if the different parts were decoupled and $H_\text{int} $ accounts for interactions.
+The energy hypersurface $H_\text{tot}=E$, usually a compact set, is invariant under the time evolution, and in a generic situation, this will be the only conserved quantity.

 The ergodic hypothesis states that a generic trajectory of the system will asymptotically cover the energy hypersurface uniformly.
-To be more precise, phase space is endowed with the Liouville measure (i.e. in most standard cases the Lebesgue measure for the product of couples made by every coordinate and its conjugate momentum), which induces a natural measure on the energy hypersurface, and ergodicity means that in the long run, the time spent by the system in each open set of the energy hypersurface will be proportional to its Liouville measure.
+To be more precise, phase space is endowed with the Liouville measure (i.e. in most standard cases the Lebesgue measure for the product of couples made by every coordinate and its conjugate momentum), which induces a natural measure on the energy hypersurface, and ergodicity means that, in the long run, the time spent by the system in each open set of the energy hypersurface will be proportional to its Liouville measure.
 Ergodicity can sometimes be built in the dynamics, or proved, but this usually requires immense efforts.

 Ergodicity depends crucially on the fact that the different parts are coupled : if $H_\text{int} =0$, each part will have its energy conserved, and motion will take place on a lower-dimensional surface.
-If $H_\text{int} $ is very small, the system will spend a long time very nearby this lower-dimensional surface, but at even longer time scales, ergodicity can be restored.
+If $H_\text{int} $ is very small, the system will spend a long time very nearby this lower-dimensional surface, but, at even longer time scales, ergodicity can be restored.
 By taking limits in a suitable order (first infinite time and then vanishing coupling among the parts) one can argue that the consequences of ergodicity can be exploited by reasoning only on $H_\text{dec}$.